AGSweeney/ESP32_ENIPScanner/examples/README.md

 **Description**: Example bidirectional translator demonstrating how to bridge communication between a Micro800 PLC and a Motoman DX200 robot via EtherNet/IP.
 This example shows real-world usage patterns of Motoman CIP classes and I/O signals.

+**Note:** Motoman write operations in this example have not been validated on a live controller.

 **Note**: This is example code and has not been tested in production environments.
 Use as a reference for implementing your own translator application.

 **Example Scenario**: